Transferring files

 Globus is a web-based tool designed for robust transfers of large files.
 It can move files from Roar to filesystems outside Penn State, including our OneDrive accounts.
 Globus is interactive, but time-consuming file transfers can be submitted as batch jobs.
 To get started, go here.

-Globus moves files between named "endpoints".
+Globus moves files between named "collections".

-Many institutions have established endpoints;
+Many institutions have established collections;

 ICDS has endpoints for Roar, Archive, and OneDrive: